isomerpages/moe-fairfieldsec/_cca/Performing Arts/English Drama.md

 <b>List of Past Public Performances</b><br>

+• 2024: "Never Have I Ever"<br>
-• 2022: "Devising Theatre - Creating Performance Through Play" (Online)  <br>
+• 2022: "Devising Theatre - Creating Performance Through Play" (Online)<br>
 • 2021: "James and the Giant Peach" (Online)&nbsp;<br>
 • 2019: "A Night at the Theatre"<br>
 • 2018: "The Women of Fairfield"<br>